chase-lambert/vigil/README.md

 ## Why not just use `zig build --watch`?

-Great question!
+Good question.
 Zig's built-in watch mode is solid and you should try it.
 Vigil offers a few extras if you want them:

 - **Terse Mode**: Shows errors with source context, collapses verbose diagnostics
 - **Full Mode**: Toggle to see complete compiler output when needed